Harbortouch POS Review

 Harbortouch POS Features

-Harbortouch’s feature offerings are pretty robust, and the website does a good job laying out what you get for both restaurants and retail establishments.
+Harbortouch’s feature offerings are pretty robust and that’s reflected in our ratings system.
+The website does a good job demonstrating what you get for both restaurants and retail establishments.
 The company also caters to multiple industries.
-Here are a few areas where Harbortouch stands out:

 - Tableside Ordering: Using its iPad app, servers in the food industry can walk around and take orders remotely, sending tickets directly to the kitchen from the table, a feature more and more POS systems are implementing.